jrobinson123/Krazy-Run/README.md

   ![](gifs/blade.gif)

-  4. Enemy: The enemy is a shooter will shoot bullets at you.
-The bullets will be targeted at the player based on its        position.  the  You can destroy the enemy by jumping on it from the top but the player will die if it  hits the enemy from the side.
+  4. Enemy: The enemy launches targeted bullets.
+The bullets trajectory is based on player position at time of firing.
+You can destroy the enemy by jumping on it from the top but the player will die ifit  hits the enemy from the side.

    ![](gifs/enemy.gif)